Beat Pilot Tone (BPT): Simultaneous MR Imaging and RF Motion Sensing at Arbitrary Frequencies: Discussion

+The simulation considers only the magnitude of the flux, $|\Phi|$.
+Though the voltage is the time derivative of the flux, because the fields are complex exponentials in time, the voltage is directly proportional to the flux, i.e. $V(t) = e^{j\omega t} \Phi(t)$.
+The scaling does not affect the magnitude of the signal.
+Therefore, we omitted it.
+We chose to compare only $| \Phi|$ between simulation and experiment because there are possible contributions to the phase that were not part of the simulation, such as AM-PM modulation \cite{maas2003nonlinear}.
+Due to these effects, the level of modulation in the measured phase is greater than expected in all experiments.

+Volunteer experiments suggests that BPT's sensitivity to motion depends on the transmit frequencies, antenna placements, and coil characteristics.
+Cardiac BPT-Rx on the semi-flexible GEM coil correlates strongly with dBCG acquired simultaneously using an accelerometer when the coil is moving with the subject (Figure \ref{fig:dBCG}).
+However, dBCG does not appear visible in BPT-Rx on the flexible AIR coil (Figure S5), nor on the GEM coil when it is not in contact with the subject (Figure S5).
+BPT-Rx on the AIR coil appears similar to PT in signal shape, timing, and level of modulation.
+The head motion experiment used a coil that was not in rigid contact with the subject, yet still showed high correlation with ground-truth motion estimates from image registration (Table S3).
+The contributions to BPT-Rx are thus complex and require further exploration to characterize fully.

+We have demonstrated that BPT can be scaled to multiple antennas (Figure \ref{fig:head}), and MIMO may allow the ability to separate and learn different motion trajectories.
+MIMO-BPT appears more similar to the reg-PC curves, and achieves high correlation ($>0.97$) with the reg-PCs when regressed; however, further analysis is required to investigate whether it provides benefits for quantitative head motion correction compared to a single BPT-Tx or PT.

+In all experiments, we compared BPT-Rx to PT and common peripheral sensors (ECG and PPG).
+We could have additionally compared BPT-Rx to other RFC methods such as reflected power from a parallel transmit array \cite{Hess2018a} or the noise navigator \cite{Andreychenko2017}.
+However, our MRI system does not have a parallel transmit array available.
+Moreover, the noise navigator is passive and thus has inherently lower SNR compared to active methods such as PT \cite{Navest2019}.
+Therefore, we determined that the most reasonable comparison would be to PT.

-An important parameter in BPT is the order of intermodulation.
-In this work, we focused on second order intermodulation for the volunteer experiments (i.e., $f_{BPT}= f_2-f_1$).
-It may be desirable to choose a higher order to allow for a larger bandwidth of intermodulation; however, this may require greater transmit power to overcome attenuation by the receiver chain.
+BPT exploits a nonlinear property of the preamps; however, this nonlinearity may differ between coils and systems, and thus be a potential barrier to general implementation.
+Some array coil electronics may have inductors in the receive path before the preamp.
+Then, frequencies at the GHz range will be attenuated, and sensing BPT-Rx may not be possible without altering the coils.
+We also chose to focus on second order intermodulation (i.e., $f_{BPT}= f_2-f_1$) in this work.
+A higher order may allow for a larger bandwidth of intermodulation; however, this may require greater transmit power to overcome attenuation by the receiver chain.